iris-hep/iris-hep.github.io/_codas-hep-students/2025/uacharya9143.md

 The problem I have is that I have not used python.
 I know its basics.
 But for the larger analysis framework,I have a long way to go.

 ## I've got my eyes on:
-To understand more of Python and Maching learning.
+To understand more of Python and Machine learning.

 ## I want to know more about:
 I want to know more about python programming in the large data analysis and its applicability in Machine Learning and other high volume data analysis.